 If all this is making you freak out already, you have the option of avoiding the Teflon-coated cookware altogether.

-There are also brands that make nonstick cookware without using PFOA or PFOS in their Teflon.
+Always look for brands that make nonstick cookware without using PFOA or PFOS in their Teflon.

-Not a single material is however completely devoid of safety issues or other shortcomings.
+Not a single material is, however, completely devoid of safety issues or other shortcomings.

-The thing is, you should find something that works for you and satisfies your kitchen requirements and use it according to manufacturer’s instructions.
+The thing is, you should find something that works for you and satisfies your kitchen requirements and use it according to the manufacturer’s instructions.

 The toxicity from cookware is not that extreme, especially if used in low heat within recommended temperatures.

 It is, however, important to always keep your guard up and minimize chances of exposing yourself and your loved ones to these harmful chemicals.

 1 thought on “Can You Boil Water in Nonstick Pans?
 (Uncommon Myth Solved)”

 Pingback: How to Avoid Undercooking or Overcooking Rice (7 Rice Cooking Hacks)